isc-projects/kea/doc/guide/ddns.rst

 named DDNS Domains.
 Further, each DDNS Domain has a list of one or more DNS servers that publish the DNS data for that domain.

-When conducting forward domain matching, D2 compares the fully-qualified domain name (FQDN) in the request against the name of each Forward DDNS Domain in its catalog.
+When conducting forward domain matching, D2 compares the fully qualified domain name (FQDN) in the request against the name of each Forward DDNS Domain in its catalog.
 The domain whose name matches the longest portion of the FQDN is considered the best match.
 For example, if the FQDN is